 Services

-Clients and management users access the services available on the Solace PubSub+ through TCP service ports on an event broker.
+Clients and management users access the services available on PubSub+ through TCP service ports on an event broker.

-• Solace Message Format (SMF)—This service allows clients to communicate with an event broker on the Message Backbone interface.
+• Solace Message Format (SMF)—This service allows clients to communicate with an event broker on the Message Backbone interface (appliances) and as data traffic (software event brokers).

-• Solace Element Management Protocol (SEMP)—This service allows management applications to communicate with an event broker on the Management interface.
+• Solace Element Management Protocol (SEMP)—This service allows management applications to communicate with an event broker on the management (appliances) and as data traffic (software event brokers)..

 • Web transport—This service allows Web clients to communicate with an event broker.